 The Prussian blue finish is wonderfully rich, but if it’s not quite your thing you can bleach or tone them.
 Amongst the most common domestic toning ingredients are tea, coffee and wine - although the list is almost endless!
 You can also work with cyanotypes on wood and fabric and I am currently working on these materials myself.

-If you would like to learn more about alternative processes or just want to try something new then book onto our Digital Detox.
+If you would like to learn more about alternative processes or just want to try something new, then book onto Digital Detox - Cyanotypes and Salt Prints.
 You will get the chance to make your own cyanotypes on paper and fabric and a salt print.
 The workshop also covers film types, cameras and methods.